Lab members - Cipitria Lab

 Doctoral researcher (co-PI Dr. Robert Aguirresarobe)

 Jone is a biologist who studied at the University of the Basque Country.
 Throughout her academic journey, a profound passion for histology and cellular biology led her to pursue a Master’s degree in Tissue Engineering and Advanced Therapies in Granada.
 During this program, Jone focused extensively on working with biomaterials, functionalizing them mechanically and immunologically.
 This experience not only deepened her awareness of the potential of Advanced Therapies but also her determination to excel in this field.
 Her excitement for contributing to the cutting-edge field of regenerative medicine and exploring new avenues in biomaterials and cellular therapies, led her to join Amaia Cipitria’s lab to pursue a doctoral thesis on injectable hydrogels for CAR-T cell therapies.
-She loves traveling in van camper and discovering hidden places to relax and be surrounded by nature.
+She loves traveling in her camper van and discovering hidden places to relax and be surrounded by nature.

 Laura Fallert 2 copy 2